zx900930/miholess/README.md

 After installation, `miholess` will:

+1. Download all necessary Miholess PowerShell scripts to the installation directory.
-1. Download the latest Mihomo core and required data files.
+2. Download the latest Mihomo core and required data files.
-2. Create a `config.json` file in the installation directory.
+3. Create a `config.json` file in the installation directory based on your input.
-3. Set up a Windows Service named `MiholessService` to ensure Mihomo runs automatically on system startup and restarts if it crashes.
+4. Set up a Windows Service named `MiholessService` to ensure Mihomo runs automatically on system startup and restarts if it crashes.
-4. Create two Scheduled Tasks:
+5. Create two Scheduled Tasks:
     - `Miholess_Core_Updater`: Runs daily at 3:00 AM to check for and update the Mihomo core.
     - `Miholess_Config_Updater`: Runs hourly to check for and update the remote configuration.